muskaan28/HackNight/README.md

-WeSpace
+WeSpace Web Application

-A hassle free and friendly platforms for startups to find premium workspaces.
+A flask-based web application which provides a common platform for students, startups and remote workers to find hassle free and friendly workspaces.

-Provide a temporary workspace for remote workers and freelancers.
-Friendly and comfortable spaces for students.
+Developed the frontend using HTML+CSS and Bootstrap tech stack.
+Flask (Python) framework was used for backend development to fetch data from the users